Key Takeaways

 Wyoming$145

-Note: We based these BOP rates on spa/wellness businesses with two employees across different states.
-Your actual rates will vary based on your business size, location, and coverage needs.
+*These rates reflect businesses with two employees.
+Your costs depend on your business size, location and coverage needs.

 Spa/Wellness Business Insurance Cost by Provider